AxelGard/typist/README.md

 # typist
-A simpel typing test website
+A simpel typing test website, mainly for learning react.